 This is where the efficiencies of adding an assistant for the cashier become apparent; it lightens the load on the cashier, making the buying process much faster.
 It also gives them complete control over the data these sale executives are given, and in turn more privacy for their customers.

-There are some downsides to this; customers may want to know what their receipts are used for and might ask to opt-out of contributing to the sales executives performance.
-With the assistant handling the distribution of receipts, the customer can’t see if sales is taking a copy, or stop them from getting it.
-Finally let’s not forget about the additional cost of hiring an assistant in the first place.
+There are some downsides to this; customers may want to know what their receipts are used for and might ask to opt-out of contributing to the sales executive performance.
+With the assistant handling the distribution of receipts, the customer can’t see if sales are taking a copy, or stop them from getting it.
+Finally, let’s not forget about the additional cost of hiring an assistant in the first place.

 This approach on an actual website is essentially taking a lot of the heavy lifting away from the page.
 Using a server that the website owner maintains to assist with distributing tracking information to these marketing platforms.

-So instead of loading every tracking script on the page for a transaction, and then waste resource sending the same bits of information like revenue and quantity to each platform individually.
-The page sends the information once to the server which is running it’s own special version of Google Tag Manager.
-When this info reaches the server, it can chop up and reuse it for each marketing platform, with its own energy and time, instead of the users device.
+So instead of loading every tracking script on the page for a transaction, and then wasting resources sending the same bits of information like revenue and quantity to each platform individually.
+The page sends the information once to the server which is running its own special version of Google Tag Manager.
+When this info reaches the server, it can chop up and reuse it for each marketing platform, with its own energy and time, instead of the user’s device.
 This means the original page can focus on loading functional and visual elements, instead of getting held up with scripts, increasing the speed it loads, and our SEO performance.
-Here's another fun diagram.
+Here’s another fun diagram.

 So What Now?